Amayoo0/amayoo0.github.io/_posts/2022-01-12-How-to-create-this-page.md

 If you want to see the changes before puching the blog to GitHub, do a local build.
 1. Add `gem "alembic-jekyll-theme"` to your Gemfile to add the theme as a dependancy
 2. Run the command `bundle install` in the root of project to install the theme and its dependancies
-3. Add theme: alembic-jekyll-theme to your _config.yml file to set the site theme
+3. Add theme: alembic-jekyll-theme to your _config.yml_ file to set the site theme
+4. `bundle exec jekyll serve`

 #### Update your local data
 When you have all the local change finished, you can update your web following this steps: